9 Different Styles of Parenting, According to Experts

 Why parents do it: Many fans of free-range parenting want their kids to have a strong sense of independence and do so by operating with little oversight.
 This includes letting kids do things and make decisions without your supervision, like walking to school or taking public transportation.

 What research says: The main concerns surrounding free-range parenting are legal ones.
 In many states, there are laws and restrictions surrounding what minors are allowed to do unsupervised.
-Still, some research has shown that encouraging a child's independent mobility has been linked to improved mental and physical health.
+Still, some research, including a 2018 study in International Journal of Environmental Research and Public Health, has shown that encouraging a child's independent mobility has been linked to improved mental and physical health.